 Diverse nutritive benefits result in optimizing mammalian biology, health, and function:

 Anti-oxidant; Anti-inflammatory; Anti-Cancer; Anti-Caries; Anti- neural degeneration.

-Beyond his published scientific papers, a colleague authored with him a 1993 textbook:
+Beyond his published scientific papers, a colleague authored with him the 1993 textbook:

 OPC in Practice.

 Curiously, except for 2013 obscure reference in a Harvard publication;